ORNL-Fusion/OEDGE/docs/source/input.rst

 251 : Ionization Option
   There are, at present, eleven different ionization options that can be chosen.
 This number changes so if the code version is newer than this documentation then you might want to examine the code and the ECHOSOL subroutine for additional information.

-  **0**: Exponential Decay The ionization source is modelled as an exponential decay falling away from the target.
+  **0**: Exponential Decay.
+The ionization source is modelled as an exponential decay falling away from the target.
 This is the simplest and usually the default option.
 Lengths of the source region and the characteristic decay are as specified above in the ionization parameter section.

   .. math::
     S_{iz}(s) = S_0 e^{-s/\lambda}

   Where S\ :sub:`0` is the normalization factor - usually set so that the integral of the ionization source along the ring will equal the flux to the targets.

-  **1**: PIN data Normalized PIN data is read in and normalized to the target flux for each end of the flux tube individually.
+  **1**: PIN data.
+Normalized PIN data is read in and normalized to the target flux for each end of the flux tube individually.

-  **2**: PIN data Unnormalized PIN data is read in and used as is - there is a global normalization check performed to make sure that the integral of ionization over the entire grid is equal to the particle sources (usually target flux and recombination).
+  **2**: PIN data.
+Unnormalized PIN data is read in and used as is - there is a global normalization check performed to make sure that the integral of ionization over the entire grid is equal to the particle sources (usually target flux and recombination).

-  **3**: Triangular Source The ionization is distributed in a triangular shape between the Start position of the ionization Source to the End position (specified as parameters above).
+  **3**: Triangular Source.
+The ionization is distributed in a triangular shape between the Start position of the ionization Source to the End position (specified as parameters above).
 The integral over the triangle is normalized to the target flux for each end of the flux tube.

-  **4**: Rectangular Source The ionization is a rectangular shape from the Start of the ionization source to the End of the ionization source region.
+  **4**: Rectangular Source.
+The ionization is a rectangular shape from the Start of the ionization source to the End of the ionization source region.
 (Start and End are parameters specified above).
 The strength of the ionization is constant over the region.
 The integral of the source is normalized to the target flux for each end of the flux tube.

-  **5**: Algorithmic Source 1 This option chooses between the Triangular and Rectangular sources and their characteristics applied to these sources based on the target conditions for the half-ring.
+  **5**: Algorithmic Source 1.
+This option chooses between the Triangular and Rectangular sources and their characteristics applied to these sources based on the target conditions for the half-ring.

   The algorithm used is the following: